Tourism information on DIU - The island, the beach, the waves, the sun and the fun.

-Diu has inspired me to write this blog.
-Diu is not just another island of India.
-It is probably one of the most peaceful islands of Indian subcontinent.
-If you are a person born and raised in a metropolitan, if you are a serious traveler than you would fall in love with this paradise.
+-->Diu has inspired me to write this blog.
+Being located in western part of India and south Gujarat, it is probably one of the most peaceful islands of Indian subcontinent.
+If you are a person born and raised in a metropolitan you would fall in love with this paradise.
 I have tried my best to provide maximum travel information in this blog about Diu.

 Please feel free to email any suggestions to me on mrugesh.thaker@ymail.com